tinohertlein/poc-archunit/README.md

 ## System Architecture

-The `UserService` is available to the outside via an API (`UserApiAdapter` - a primary adapter) and stores/loads entities via a persistence layer (`UserPersistenceAdapter` - a secondary adapter).
-The adapters and the `UserService` are loosely coupled via port-interfaces, which are located in the `core` package.
+* The `UserService` in package `core` is available to the outside world via an Api (`UserApiAdapter` - a primary adapter) and stores/loads entities via a persistence layer (`UserPersistenceAdapter` - a secondary adapter)
+* The adapters and the `UserService` are loosely coupled via port-interfaces, which are located in sub-packages of the `core` package.
+* A class `UserModule` in package `configuration` puts all the stuff together, but is not a part of the "Ports & Adapters" pattern.
+That one and a couple of other classes are left out of the following diagram to reduce clutter and emphasize the "Ports & Adapters" approach.

 ![image](docs/system.png)

-For simplicity reasons, neither API nor persistence are implemented using frameworks like Spring.
+For simplicity reasons, neither Api nor persistence are implemented using frameworks like Spring.
 They are only coded as simple stubs instead.

 ## Tests